Are you sure you want to leave this Affiliate’s MyShop site?

 The nutrients and compounds found in colostrum function in various ways to promote human health.
 In newborns, these components help stimulate growth, activate the immune system, and jumpstart gut function.6

 Colostrum is the first milk mammals produce in the first few days after giving birth.
-This nutrient-packed form of milk helps jumpstart a newborn’s growth and development; however, clinical studies have examined colostrum’s potential to promote human health across the lifespan.
+This nutrient-packed form of milk helps jumpstart a newborn’s growth and development; however, clinical studies have examined colostrum’s potential to promote human health across lifespan.
 Though more research is needed to determine the efficacy of colostrum supplements, it appears that consuming colostrum beyond the infant years offers numerous health benefits.

 References**